Self-hosted AI assistant that you actually own

 Is the free tier enough for a personal self-hosted assistant?

 For most personal setups, yes.
 The free MemoryClaw plan offers 24 backups per day and 500MB of encrypted storage — enough for daily backups of a single OpenClaw instance over many months.
-Heavier users can upgrade to Pro at $4.99/month for unlimited backups and 15GB.
+Heavier users can upgrade to the Dev plan at $9/month for unlimited backups, 5GB of storage, unlimited agents, and 50,000 Neural Memory memories a month.

 Stop renting your AI assistant

 Run it on your hardware.
 Back it up with MemoryClaw.
-Keep your data forever.
+Restore on any machine, any time.
 Free tier included.